ices-tools-dev/echoSMs/docs/datastore_anatomical.md

 ##### Categorised voxels

 The `categorised voxels` format uses a single 3D matrix of material property categories (named `categories` in the schema) - for echoSMs these categories must be integers starting at 0.
-The categories define regions of homogenous material properties in the specimen.
+The categories define regions of homogeneous material properties in the specimen.
 The category value is used as a zero-based index into associated `mass_density` and `sounds_speed_compressional` vectors.
 Hence, the length of the density and sound speed arrays must be at least one more than the highest category number in `categories`.
 The category matrix is structured the same way as for the voxels format (see above).

 ##### Geometric